 SECTION 2.
 PURPOSE OF ASSESSMENT The assessments levied by the Association shall be for the payment of all expenses incident to the conduct of the business of the Association, including:

 A. Maintenance and operation of the lakes, picnic and other Common Areas.

 B. Property taxes, liability and hazard insurance premiums, utility bills, and legal fees.

 C. Health, safety and welfare of the Association and its members, and make improvements to the Common Areas.

 SECTION 3.
-ANNUAL ASSESSMENTS The annual assessment for each Lot shall not exceed seventy-five dollars ($75).
+ANNUAL ASSESSMENTS The annual assessment for each Lot shall not exceed eighty dollars ($80).
 Any Owner who owns more than one Lot may, by written notice to the Association before payment of the annual membership fee, elect to pay assessments for a specific number of Lots which is less than the total Lots owned.
 The Board of Directors shall recommend the annual assessment within the maximum amount stated above.

 A. The annual budget will be presented at the Annual Meeting.

 B. The maximum annual assessment may be changed at a meeting of the members, written notice of which setting forth the fact that the question of the change in assessment limit shall be considered.